Skip to content

 • Made one-on-one calls to residents to help them understand the project and provide feedback.

 Additionally, over 1,000 neighbors weighed in through a community-driven survey by the Murphy Crossing Coalition, a group of neighborhood associations and Neighborhood Planning Units representing the area.
 Read the executive summary here, view results on all questions here, see the raw survey results.
-Additionally, 203 residents responded to a questionnaire by Atlanta BeltLine, Inc.
+Additionally, 203 residents responded to a questionnaire by Atlanta Beltline, Inc.

 Over one thousand individuals living in the 8 neighborhoods participated in public input.